jedavies-dev/kiss-ppc64le/README.md

 This is a repository containing an unofficial port of [KISS Linux](https://k1ss.org/) for powerpc64le.

-This was built with -mcpu=powerpc64le so should be compatible with at least power8 and power9 cpus, though I've only tested on power9.
+This was built with -mcpu=powerpc64le so should be compatible with at least power8 and power9 cpus, though this has only been tested on power9.

 ## Installing KISS on powerpc64le